Deathgrip44/Hera/README.md

  A virtual voice assistant

 The aim of this project is to create a virtual voice assistant.
-This voice assistant uses google voice and sphinx
+This voice assistant uses google voice